 Journal of Political Economy

-In this paper, Sushil Bikhchandani, David Hirshleifer, and Ivo Welch explored how an informational cascade occurs when it is optimal for an individual having observed the actions of those ahead of him to follow the behavior of the preceeding individual without regard to his own information.
+In this paper, Sushil Bikhchandani, David Hirshleifer, and Ivo Welch explored how an informational cascade occurs when it is optimal for an individual having observed the actions of those ahead of him to follow the behavior of the preceding individual without regard to his own information.
 The trio argued that localized conformity of behavior and the fragility of mass behaviors can be explained by informational cascades.
 Their findings were published by the Journal of Political Economy.

 Motivational Spillovers from Awards: Crowding Out in a Multitasking Environment